How Automation Tools Help Making a Patent Monetization Strategy

 6. Untraceable keyword variations not anymore

 Not using the right variation of a term keeps you away from an overlapping product.
-A tool which use machine learning to provide untraceable keyword variation can help you in such instances.
+A tool that use machine learning to provide untraceable keyword variation can help you in such instances.

 A researcher may skip it or would find it after a lot of hours of searching.
 Neo, thus, can help you make millions by finding an overlapping product through a keyword variation that you are completely unaware of.